MohammedMukthar/moon-css-animation/README.md

- This is a simple moon animation from full moon to crescent moon then crescent moon. it is created using pure CSS.
+This is a simple moon animation from full moon to crescent moon then crescent moon to full moon. it is created using pure CSS.

 Tools used:
   Visual studio